 For broker version 9.13, you can now easily configure the right connectivity to meet public and private connectivity requirements on your own.
 To achieve this, you can use the new option to configure sets of ports called public and private endpoints in Cluster Manager to align with their public and private connectivity requirements, respectively.
 This option is available only in Customer-Controlled regions and in Google Cloud regions (for Solace-Controlled regions) at this time.

 You'll find this highly-requested feature useful because it lets you configure different protocols and ports based on whether client applications connect from the public Internet or private IP addresses.
 For example, you may want to expose an event broker service so that client applications can only connect from the public Internet using only MQTT ports through port 1122, while client applications connecting from within your private network can connect with all messaging protocols using the default ports.

 - Change the ports numbers or enable different protocols after the event broker service is created.
 Previous broker versions did not allow you to modify the port configuration after the service was created.

 - Perform explicit configuration of the management ports for event broker services.
 Previously, services had management ports that you could not configure in Cluster Manager.

 - Use standard PubSub+ Cloud deployments to support private (private IP addresses) and public (public Internet) connections from client applications to the same event broker services .
 Previously, manual and complex network load balancer configuration was required in Kubernetes to support both private and public access.

-For more information about using endpoints and editing the port configuration, see Configuring Client Port Connections and Changing the Port Configuration for an Event Broker Service.
+For more information about using endpoints and editing the port configuration, see Configuring Client and Management Ports and Changing the Port Configuration for Event Broker Services.

 Event Broker Version 9.13 Available in PubSub+ Cloud for Google Cloud Regions and Kubernetes-Based Deployments